 Jacksonville and Pittsburgh battle next.
 George Pickens has been looking great, even with Diontae Johnson back in the lineup.
 Both are starts.
 Mike’s confidence in Najee is not high, but Jaylen Warren is an option.
 Nothing like consistent Evan Engram, and the guys are not ready to give up on Calvin Ridley.
 Philly heads to Washington to play the Commanders.
 Andy does not want to play any Washington players this week – Brian Robinson is a floor play against a stout defense.
 Most of your Eagles are a lock, and Jason believes in DeVonta Smith.

 Starts of the Week

-The show ends with the eloquent Boom Boom Kicker.
+The guys end with Jason’s Boom Boom Kicker.

 Thursday Night Recap